 We meet monthly in homes to discuss a book — the sharing and insights are intriguing, inspiring and thought-provoking.
 Read more about our Book Club here or get a list of books read in the past several years here.

 Individually and collectively, we are engaged in many additional activities to build community among people of various faiths and cultures.
-In an outreach to refugees starting a new life in Syracuse, WTB members offer sewing classes and help with Tapestry Community Garden on Isabella Street.
+In an outreach to refugees starting a new life in Syracuse, WTB members offer sewing classes and have helped with Tapestry Community Garden on Isabella Street.
 We have marked the anniversary of 9/11 by giving back in our own communities, to make life and living better for our neighbors on A-OK!
 Acts of Kindness Weekend, the weekend nearest 9/11.
 We have sponsored booths at community events to promote interfaith and intercultural understanding, including at the InterFaith Works Duck Race, Westcott Fair, Syracuse Peace Council Arts and Crafts Festival, and the Mary Nelson Youth Day Barbecue.
 We’ve held interfaith blood drives and collected donations for various local and international causes.
 Our Speakers Bureau welcomes invitations to share our stories.

 We celebrate UN World Interfaith Harmony Week (the first week of February) with annual gatherings that showcase the diverse faith communities in the Syracuse area.
 Hundreds of people have attended each event, organized in collaboration with InterFaith Works and hosted by a different place of worship each year.